 More Great Teamfight Tactics Content

-- Teamfight Tactics (TFT) Best Yordle Team Comp Guide
+- Teamfight Tactics (TFT) Best Shapeshifters Build & Team Comp (9.17)

-- Teamfight Tactics (TFT) Best Noble Team Comp Guide
+- Teamfight Tactics Best TFT Imperial (Draven Carry) Team Comp Guide (Patch 9.15)

-- Teamfight Tactics (TFT) Best Sorcerer Team Comp Guide (Patch 9.14 Update)
+- Teamfight Tactics Best TFT Ranger Team Comp Guide (Patch 9.17)

 D-Tier units on their own are not very strong, and will only be played for synergies.
 However, what lands these units in the D-Tier is the fact that they’re very easily replaceable by stronger units with the same synergies.